waimea-tjeggers/assment-200DTD/Design.md

 I will need to take into consideration the copy right laws of new zealand and the privacy and data protection act, i will also need to look into an other laws that might apply.

 -------------------------------------------------

-## Design, Development and Testing Log

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.